microsoft/PSRule/docs/commands/PSRule/en-US/Get-PSRule.md

 ### -Option

 Additional options that configure execution.
 A `PSRuleOption` can be created by using the `New-PSRuleOption` cmdlet.
 Alternatively a hashtable or path to YAML file can be specified with options.

+For more information on PSRule options see about_PSRule_Options.

 ```yaml
 Type: PSRuleOption